BrightSky-OSSDO/Stellar-Mesh/README.md

 # Stellar Mesh
 The Stellar Mesh is a network of servers throughout space, created with the intention of revolutionizing space exploration and establishing space communication, opening up possibilities for interplanetary video conferencing and text messaging between astronauts, or even interplanetary VPNs.
+It is not meant to be a replacement for the Internet, but rather an addition to it.

 # Compatibility
 The Stellar Mesh can be used with any programming language that can parse JSON.
 If your desired progamming language doesn't have a built-in JSON parser, you will need to write one yourself.